Harmelodic/dots/README.md

 ## I'm just here to read, where do I start?

-Look in the `bashrc` file in the project root.
+Look in the `rc` file in the project root.
 Everything gets `source`'d and built from there.

 ## Why `source-utils` and `utils`?
 Why not a single folder?